Jesuit missions in North America: Conflict with the Iroquois

 The efforts of the Jesuits in North America would be constantly hampered by the conflict of the French with the Iroquois.
-The Huron Nation was essentially destroyed by the effects of warfare with the Iroquois following epidemic infectious diseases from 1634–1640.
+The Huron Nation was essentially destroyed by the effects of warfare with the Iroquois following epidemic infectious diseases from 1634 to 1640.
+From 1642 to 1649, the Iroquois killed eight Jesuit missionaries, each of whom are now recognized as martyrs by the Catholic Church.
+A few years later in 1655, while carrying out a reconnaissance mission near Quebec, Jean Ligeois, a lay member of the Jesuit Order was brutally decapitated and scalped.
 At last, in 1701, the "Grande Paix de Montréal" would end the conflict.

 The Jesuits demanded that the Iroquois who converted to the Christian faith also adopt a new approach to politics, thus causing the Iroquois to stop compromising with those who had not converted.
 They viewed opposition to rituals that bound Iroquois of different clans and nations together as a necessity, since these rituals seemed hopelessly laced with sin and superstition.
 These differences between the Iroquois converts to Christianity and those that stuck to the traditionalist beliefs created conflicts between the two groups.
 These led to the traditionalist Iroquois' waging violent attacks on the Christian converts.
 When the Iroquois spiritual value seemed to increase through war victories, this is what caused traditionalist shamans and headmen to win back disciples in the same way that priest had first won them.
-In the late late 1670s, the wars with Susquehannocks and Mahicans ended, causing the Iroquois to have a return to the perceptions of their own spiritual strength.
+In the late 1670s, the wars with Susquehannocks and Mahicans ended, causing the Iroquois to have a return to the perceptions of their own spiritual strength.
 The Jesuits therefore did not like it when they won these battles, with one Jesuit Father Etienne de Carheil writing that there was nothing more harmful to these missions than the Natives' victories over their enemies.